hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-7-a-loan-guarantees-purchases.md

       a material fact to the SBA, and/or (3) put the SBA’s financial interest at risk.
 Loans in the 7(a) Loan Guaranty Purchase Program are reviewed at the time of guaranty purchase, after SBA has honored its guaranty.
+  overpayments_eligibility:
+  - Key: cyp2_dit16_1
+    Payment_Type: Overpayments Within Agency Control
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '64.786177'
   overpayments_outside:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0